miguelalba96/COVID19-detection/README.md

 (*Explained features*, normalized images)

 ## Datasets
-Principal COVID-19 dataset is taken rom the repository https://github.com/ieee8023/covid-chestxray-dataset, pnuemonia dataset from https://www.kaggle.com/c/rsna-pneumonia-detection-challenge
+Principal COVID-19 dataset is taken from the repository https://github.com/ieee8023/covid-chestxray-dataset, pnuemonia dataset from https://www.kaggle.com/c/rsna-pneumonia-detection-challenge

 ## Preprocessing
 The main data preparation and preprocessing is based on the repository [COVID-NET](https://github.com/lindawangg/COVID-Net) including more modularity for new data and the option to write datasets as tfrecords.